knguyenOS/College-Apartment-Network-Design/README.md

 <div align="center">
   <img src="/Diagrams/Network-Closet-Switch-Configuration.png" height="700">
   <br>
-  <em>General idea of how the cables are to be configured on the switches.
+  <em>General idea of how the cables are to be configured on the access switches.
 Green is the ethernet drops in resident's room.
 Red is the floor's WAPs</em>
 </div>

 ## Power Protection & Disaster Recovery